Deaadman/ModComponentExtractor/Information/PatchNotes.md

 >**Note:** A bundle of ideas, with no guarantee of implementation.

-- Functionality
+- Features
-	- Automated testing?
-Can detect any errors with the `.json` files before exporting to reduce time wastage.
+	- `.json` syntax checking before packing it into a `.modcomponent` file.
+	- `.json` error checking, see if there is a why to check if it'll though errors with ModComponent.
+		- It's a long shot, but will definitely streamline the ModComponent creation process.
 - UI
-    - Make this an entire tab instead of a button, will give the developer access to more options - and I cleaner UI.
-	- These options may include...
+    - Instead of a button, convert it into it's own tab.
+		- Include an option to set an output directory, or to use the default
-		- The output directory of the `.modcomponent` file.
+			- The default is the root folder.
-		- Which compression method they would like to use for the file.
+		- Which compression method they would like to use for the file. `Optimal`, `Fastest`, `No Compression` and `Smallest`.

 ---